 End methodically.
 DO NOT THROW!

 Once you start cracking inhibitors with Baron, the game is yours to lose.
 The most dangerous thing at this point is greed.
 It turns out that greed is not, in fact, always good.
 Greed can be wrong.
 Greed does not always work.
+G2 can attest to this!
 Make sure to retreat 5 seconds before dead champions start spawning to not get run down and killed by their homeguard movement speed.
 Don't lose the war of attrition to the fountain either and find yourselves poked to half life without cooldowns and no way out.
 Even a huge lead can be thrown away like this.

 Play it smart.
 Get your ult back and then regroup to knock down another inhib.
 Then get the last one.
 1-3-1 with Baron is a fantastic strategy with a lead that can take their entire base in one fell swoop as long as the enemy has no hard engage.